karl-denby/mongo-infra-aws/README.md

 1. Run `quick-start.sh` and provide any missing values
 2. When finished run `bash clean-up.sh` to remove all resources

+**Note:** This script supports SSO authentication.
+If you are using an AWS SSO profile, you can log in beforehand by running `aws sso login`.
+Once logged in, you don’t need to export or specify credentials manually.
+The script will automatically use the cached credentials from your AWS_PROFILE SSO session.

 ### Manual Part A: Deploy VPS Instances
 If you want to do things **manually** you can:
 1. Make a copy of `settings.template` and call it `settings.tf`